jalena/documentation/content/applications/services/helpdesk/overview/sla.rst

    next deadline will be displayed.

-Once a ticket satisfies an :abbr:`SLA (Service Level Agreement)` policy, the :abbr:`SLA (Service Level Agreement)` tag turns green, and the :guilabel:`Deadline` field disappears.
+Once a ticket satisfies an :abbr:`SLA (Service Level Agreement)` policy, the :abbr:`SLA (Service Level Agreement)` tag turns green, and the :guilabel:`Deadline` field disappears from view on the.

 .. image:: sla/sla-deadline.png
    :align: center